redcorelinux/boot-core/README.md

 This is our super-complicated boot-core used for building our amazing iso's.

-Beware, un-documented usage is strictly prohibited!
+Beware, undocumented usage is strictly prohibited!